Common words or phrases you will see on the BCBSAZ Advantage website. For a comprehensive list, please refer to your Evidence of Coverage (EOC).

-Advanced Directives means, a written instruction, such as a living will or durable power of attorney for health care, recognized under State law identifying how you want your health care provided if you are unable to make your own decisions.
-The Arizona State Attorney General website offers documents that you can use in the State of Arizona to assist you in completing your Advance Directives.
-Once completed you should provide a copy to your physicians, your hospital and your designated Medical Power of Attorney.
-You can also go to the Arizona State Attorney General website and download copies of the forms for use to complete.
+Advanced Directives are a written instruments recognized under State law identifying how you want your health care provided if you are unable to make your own decisions.
+The Arizona State Attorney General website offers Life Care Planning documents that you can download to assist you with completing your Advance Directives.
+Once completed and filed with the appropriate parties, you should provide a copy to your physicians, your hospital and your designated Medical Power of Attorney.

 Advance care planning is a process used to identify a person's preferences regarding care and treatment at a future time including a situation in which the a person lacks the capacity to do so; for example, when a situation arises in which life-sustaining treatments are a potential option for care and the individual is unable to make his or her choices known.

 The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
 A benefit period begins the day you go into a hospital or skilled nursing facility.
 The benefit period ends when you haven’t received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or skilled nursing facility after one benefit period has ended, and a new benefit period begins.
 There is no limit to the number of benefit periods.